 - The January 12, 2015, edition of the Democrat & Chronicle published the names a group of men who are accused (but not convicted) of soliciting a prostitute.
 A fake prostitute.
 A police officer pretending to be a prostitute.
 Before their lawyers have had a chance to investigate the possibility that they have done nothing wrong, or the possibility that there was entrapment by the police, the D&C not only published their names, but one of them was fired from his job.
 Aren't they all innocent?

 - When a person is arrested for DWI, (again, accused but not convicted), aren't they innocent unless proven guilty?
-But the courts often require them to sign up for treatment in exchange for being released on their own recognizance (ROR).
-This isn't a newspaper.
-This is a court of law.
+But the courts often require them to sign up for treatment or face a contempt charge.
+This isn't a newspaper; it's a court of law.
 Aren't these people innocent until proven guilty?